The Top 10 Myths about Your Household Plumbing

 Lemons might make your garbage disposal smell nice, but they won’t actually do much to clean it.
 The acidity of lemons can actually corrode your garbage disposal, so it’s best to avoid using them.
 Stick to using soap and water to clean your disposal.

-Beer can actually help to unclog your drain!
-The yeast in beer will eat away at the gunk and grime that’s clogging your drain.
-Just let the beer sit in the drain for a few hours before running hot water to flush it away.
-Just don’t waste any of Wellington’s boutiqe craft beers by pouring them down the sink!
+While the yeast in beer will eat away at the gunk and grime that’s clogging your drain, pouring large quantities of beer down the drain can actually cause residue to build-up.
+Always run hot water after pouring the beer to flush it down the drain.
+Just don’t waste any of Wellington’s boutique craft beers by pouring them down the sink!

 Pouring bleach down your drain might seem like a good way to clean it, but it can actually damage your pipes.
 Bleach is a corrosive substance that can eat away at your pipes, causing them to leak.
 Stick to using soap and water to clean your drain.
 Again, some of Wellington’s old pipes will not thank you.